cocos/cocos-docs/en/advanced-topics/jsb-auto-binding.md

 After the above steps, all the files under **cocos/bindings/auto** will be automatically generated, which is very convenient.

-The following is an example of how the TS layer prints logs by calling the Native layer log method through JSB, and how to implement the auto-binding tool to generate the corresponding auto-binding files based on the C++ code written.
+The following is an example of how the TypeScript layer prints logs by calling the Native layer log method through JSB, and how to implement the auto-binding tool to generate the corresponding auto-binding files based on the C++ code written.

 ## Writing the C++ layer implementation